1968 United States Senate elections

 The 1968 United States Senate elections were elections for the United States Senate.
 Held on November 5, the 34 seats of Class 3 were contested in regular elections.
 They coincided with the presidential election of the same year.
-Although Richard Nixon won the presidential election narrowly, the Republicans picked up five net seats in the Senate.
+The Republicans picked up five net seats in the Senate.
 This saw Republicans win a Senate seat in Florida for the first time since Reconstruction.

-Republicans would gain another seat after the election when Alaska Republican Ted Stevens was appointed to replace Democrat Bob Bartlett, reducing Democrats' majority to 57-43.
+Republicans would gain another seat after the election when Alaska Republican Ted Stevens was appointed to replace Democrat Bob Bartlett, reducing Democrats' majority to 57–43.

+This is the earliest round of Senate elections in which a first-elected member is still alive (Bob Packwood, R-OR).